 If no issue arises, your database will be mounted or dismounted easily.

-If the database doesn’t mount due to missing log files, corrupted log files or corrupted database, there isn’t any native application to export from a dismounted database.
-In such cases, applications like Stellar Repair for Exchange can help and restore your services as soon as possible, with minimum interruption to the user’s services.
+If the database doesn’t mount due to missing log files, corrupted logs, or corrupted databases, there isn’t any native application to export from a dismounted database.
+In such cases, applications like Stellar Repair for Exchange can help restore your services as soon as possible, with minimum interruption to the user’s services.

 Rating by Expert:

 Eric Simson is an Email Platform Consultant and is associated with Stellar Data Recovery from last 6 years.
 He writes about the latest technology tips and provides custom solutions related to MS Outlook, MS Exchange Server, Office 365, and many other Email Clients & Servers.

 Software recommended by MVPs & AdministrRead More